MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 - Argument '--no-uptime-sla' has been deprecated and will be removed in version '2.67.0'.
 Use '--tier free' instead.
 - Argument '--uptime-sla' has been deprecated and will be removed in version '2.67.0'.
 Use '--tier standard' instead.
+- Argument `--aad-client-app-id` has been deprecated and will be removed in version '2.67.0'.
+There is no replacement argument at this time.
+- Argument `--aad-server-app-id` has been deprecated and will be removed in version '2.67.0'.
+There is no replacement argument at this time.
+- Argument `--aad-server-app-secret` has been deprecated and will be removed in version '2.67.0'.
+There is no replacement argument at this time.

+### `aks rustedaccess rolebinding create`

+- The `r` options have been removed from all arguments.
+Use `--source-resource-id` instead.

 ## db-up